sajalhalder/SPPMiner/README.md

 If you use this model/implemenation in your research work please cite the following paper.

  Sajal Halder, Md.
 Samiullah and Young-Koo Lee.
 Supergraph based Periodic Patterns Mining in Dynamic Social Networks.
 Expert Systems with Applications-An International Journal. volume 72, pages 430-442, 2017

+ # Implementation

+ We have implement this SPPMiner model in C/C++ and Java Code.